taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 }
 ~~~~~~~~

 Last but not least, you can use the `COLUMNS` object to give your `Stories` component matching header columns.
 That's why the `COLUMNS` object got defined in the `Stories` component in the first place.
-Now, rather than doing it manually, as in the `Story` component, you will map the object dynamically to render the header columns.
-Since it is an object, you have to turn it into an array of the property names first, and then access the object by its mapped keys.
+Now, rather than doing it manually, as in the `Story` component, you will map over the object dynamically to render the header columns.
+Since it is an object, you have to turn it into an array of the property names first, and then access the object by its mapped keys again.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~